 Neuropathy—in which nerves are damaged, causing numbness, tingling, pain, and weakness, most often in the hands and feet—may be a side effect of the chemotherapy drugs used to manage sinonasal cancer.

 Doctors at Rusk Rehabilitation may prescribe medication to ease the discomfort of neuropathy.
 They can also prescribe physical therapy to help ensure that neuropathy doesn’t interfere with your balance, strength, or ability to walk and perform daily activities.

 Social workers are available to help you address any financial matters or logistical challenges—such as handling insurance reimbursement and traveling to your medical appointments—that may arise during your treatment for sinonasal cancer.

 Support groups and one-on-one counseling sessions with a psycho-oncologist, a healthcare provider trained to address the needs of people with cancer, are available at Perlmutter Cancer Center.
 Counseling may help you and your family members cope with stress or anxiety.

 Supportive care specialists at Perlmutter Cancer Center manage any ongoing cancer-related or treatment-related symptoms, such as pain, fatigue, loss of appetite, or stress, helping to improve quality of life.

-Integrative therapies, such as acupuncture, may lessen discomfort and relieve dry mouth, a side effect of radiation treatment.
+Integrative health therapies, such as acupuncture, may lessen discomfort and relieve dry mouth, a side effect of radiation treatment.
 Yoga and massage therapy can help reduce stress and enhance wellbeing.